portworx/px-docs/run-with-rancher.md

 ```

-* Notice the `CATTLE_HOST_LABELS`, which indicates that this node participates in a Portworx fabric.
+* Notice the `CATTLE_HOST_LABELS`, which indicates that this node participates in a Portworx fabric called "px-cluster1".

 ## Step 3: Launch jobs, specifying host affinity

-When launching new jobs, be sure to include a label, indicating the job's affinity for running on a host with "fabric=px".
+When launching new jobs, be sure to include a label, indicating the job's affinity for running on a host (Ex: "px-fabric=px-cluster1)".

 The `label` clause should look like the following:

 ```
 labels:
-    io.rancher.scheduler.affinity:host_label: fabric=px
+    io.rancher.scheduler.affinity:host_label: px-fabric=px-cluster1
 ```

 Following is an example for starting Elasticsearch.
 The "docker-compose.yml" file is: